 Marla Fox joined WildEarth Guardians in 2015 as the Rewilding Attorney.
 Her work focuses on developing strategic legal advocacy to reclaim places for the wild and reconnect wildlife habitat and waterways across the American West.
 Originally from Minnesota, Marla spent her informative years swimming and fishing at the lake up north.
 She received her B.A. in Spanish and Biology from St. Olaf College in 2006 and her J.D. from Lewis and Clark Law School in 2012.
 Marla worked as a legal intern with Earthjustice’s California office and Earthrise Law Center.
 Before joining Guardians, she got her legal feet wet as Legal Fellow (and later Staff Attorney) for the Northwest Environmental Defense Center.
 Marla likes to spend her free time exploring the west on backpacking trips, running, and gardening.
 Email Marla at: “mfox ‘at’ wildearthguardians ‘dot’ org’” or call 651.434.7737.

-Laurele Fulkerson joined WildEarth Guardians in June 2016 as our Grant Writer.
+Laurele Fulkerson joined WildEarth Guardians in June 2016 and is our Grants Manager.
 A California native, Laurele grew up swimming in the ocean off the Southern California coast, hiking and backpacking in the Sierras, and getting in the outdoors at every opportunity possible.
 She developed a passion for protecting wildlife and wild places at an early age, which ultimately led her to the Pacific Northwest.
 She holds a J.D. and Certificate in Environmental and Natural Resources Law from Lewis & Clark Law School, and a B.A. in Political Science from U.C.
 Santa Barbara.
 Laurele has over a decade of experience in nonprofit management and environmental law and policy, bringing a unique combination of fundraising and program experience to Guardians.
 She has worked on a wide array of public lands, water, and wildlife issues, most recently as Policy Director for the Gifford Pinchot Task Force.
 Prior to that, Laurele directed the Northwest Center for Alternatives to Pesticides’ water and wildlife program.
 Email Laurele at “lfulkerson ‘at’ wildearthguardians ‘dot’ org” or call: 503.728.8413.

 Kevin Gaither-Banchoff joined WildEarth Guardians in 2010 as our Development Director.
 Kevin moved to the southwest in late 1994 and has worked ever since to protect its biodiversity and wild nature.
 He has served as Development Director for both Native Seeds/Search and The Wildlands Project, worked as a fundraising and organizational development consultant for numerous local and regional conservation non-profits, and spent four years working as Executive Director for the Arizona Wilderness Coalition.
 Kevin enjoys sharing his vision for a healthy and vibrant western landscape with his family and friends, and the many wild critters that make this same land their home.
 Kevin lives in Tucson with his wife Kelli and two girls Abby and Allie, loves to camp, hike, garden and just be outdoors.
 Kevin has been a member of the Association of Fundraising Professionals since 1996.
 Email Kevin at: "kevin 'at' wildearthguardians 'dot' org" or call: 520.869.4673.